MiladAlshomary/latent-space-interpretation-for-stylistic-analysis/README.md

 ```

 ## Notes
- - An example dataset is provided in `data/example_data.jsonl`.
+ - An example dataset is provided in `datasets/example_data.jsonl`.
 Please follow this format.

+### Style Generator
  - Setting `style-threshold` too low for small datasets may result in an empty filtered style description list.
  - The style generation and shortening steps use `llama3-8b` by default.
 To change the model, specify it with the `--generator-model` and `--shortener-model` arguments (see DOCSTRING in `generate_styles.py`).
  - Ensure your HuggingFace API key and OpenAI API key are included in `keys.json` and `backbones/openai_gpt/keys.json`.

+### Clustering (POI Identification)
+- The default clustering method used is DBSCAN with cosine dissimilarity as the metric.
+- Points of Interest (POIs) are identified by iterating through a range of $\epsilon$ values for DBSCAN and selecting the value where the performance gain is minimal across all metrics (EER, AP, NDCG).
+The default range is 0.01 to 2 with a step size of 0.01.
+- Using a train and test dataset that is too small may result in degenerate clustering outcomes due to the nature of DBSCAN.